ropensource/Docs/en-us/Development/[English]-JS-SDK.md

 Parameter:

-*  `address`：String - The address to get the storage from.
+*  `address` - `String`: The address to get the storage from.
-*  `position`：Number - The index position of the storage.
+*  `position` - `Number`: The index position of the storage.
-*  `defaultBlock`：Number|String -  (optional) If you pass this parameter it will not use the default block set with web3.platon.defaultBlock.
+*  `defaultBlock` -`Number|String` (optional) If you pass this parameter it will not use the default block set with web3.platon.defaultBlock.
 Pre-defined block numbers as "latest", "earliest", "pending", and "genesis" can also be used.
-*  `callback`：Function - (optional) Optional callback, returns an error object as first parameter and the result as second.
+*  `callback` -`Function`: (optional) Optional callback, returns an error object as first parameter and the result as second.

 Returns:

-Promise returns String - The value in storage at the given position.
+`Promise` returns `String` - The value in storage at the given position.

 Example: